What is the best meditation tool you have ever used? (leave a comment).

 It’s a beautiful black coral stone mala used to count breaths or mantra recitations during meditation.

-My mala has travelled with me for ten years and over tens of thousands of miles.
+My mala has traveled with me for ten years and over tens of thousands of miles.
 It’s been with me at the best of times, like when I returned home in 2014 to visit my family for the first time in years.
 And it’s been with me at the worst of times, like when my father passed away.

 Meditation tools are much more than material objects.
 They are assets and allies in our quest for inner peace.